reiserlab/Modular-LED-Display/docs/G4-Assembly.md

 With the physical arena ready to go, you need to make sure that the software on you dedicated computer is correctly set up by following the [G4 Software Setup](../Generation 4/Display_Tools/docs/G4_Software_Setup.md).
 Once the software is up and running, you can connect the power.

-After the hardware and software setup is complete, try to start the application `Panel_Host` that was instedirectory.
+After the hardware and software setup is complete, try to start the application `Panel_Host`.
 At this point you should be able to send an *all on*{:.gui-txt} command through the application to check if the panels turn on.
 If that works, open MATLAB and run PControl_G4.
 Make sure that you "allow network access" to the g4host.exe.

 Two windows will open: a LabVIEW window followed by a MATLAB GUI.
 Once the PControl_G4 MATLAB GUI has opened, click on the *arena*{:.gui-txt} tab and click *all on*{:.gui-btn}.
 If all LEDs on the arena turn on, then the system has been set up successfully.
 Otherwise and most likely you will need to trouble shoot system.